Integrate with your Continuous Integration process

 This test run should not be used for manual testing, only for the results sent by the CI tool.
 If you need to complete your validation process with some manual testing, use other test runs to set the results.

-You should now see the following menu:
+You should now see the following modal:

 gem install hiptest-publisher

-will install or update the tool.
+It will install or update the tool.
 Note that this is a good practice to have this command line ran before executing the tests every time, in order to ensure that the latest version of hiptest-publisher is installed.

 The second command line should look something like that: